Intel-bigdata/SSM/docs/ssm-deployment-guide.md

    The start process also requires the user account to start the SSM server is able to ssh to localhost without providing password.

-   `./bin/start-ssm.sh" --config ./conf`
+   `./bin/start-ssm.sh`

-   `--config <config-dir>` configures where the configuration file directory is.
+   `--config <config-dir>` can be used to specify where the config directory is.

-   `${SMART_HOME}/conf` is used if not specified.
+   `${SMART_HOME}/conf` is the default config directory if the config option is not used.

    If Smart Agents are configured, the start script will start the Agents one by one remotely.

    Once you start the SSM server, you can open its web UI by

    `http://localhost:7045`

-   If you meet any problem, please open the SmartServer.log under /logs directory.
+   If you meet any problem, please open the smartserver.log under /logs directory.
 All the trouble shooting clues are there.

 * **Stop SSM server**

-   If stop SSM server is required, use the script `bin/stop-ssm.sh`.
-Remeber to use the exact same parameters to `stop-ssm.sh` script as to `start-ssm.sh` script.
+   The script `bin/stop-ssm.sh` is used to stop SSM server.
+Remember to use the exact same options to `stop-ssm.sh` script as to `start-ssm.sh` script.
-   For exmaple, when you start smart server, you use
+   For example, for starting Smart Server, you use

-   `bin/start-ssm.sh --config ./conf`
+   `bin/start-ssm.sh --config ./YOUR_CONF_DIR`

-   Then, when you stop smart server, you should use
+   Then, to stop Smart Server, you should use

-   `bin/stop-ssm.sh --config ./conf`
+   `bin/stop-ssm.sh --config ./YOUR_CONF_DIR`

    If Smart Agents are configured, the stop script will stop the Agents one by one remotely.